FAQ: Cold & Flu Symptoms in Adults, and More

 The common cold and flu are mainly spread through coughs and sneezes, which propel droplets up to 4 feet in the air.
 These can then land in the mouth, nose, or eyes of people nearby.
 Alternatively, viruses can spread when someone touches these droplets and then touches their mouth or nose.

-Most healthy adults may infect others beginning 1 day before symptoms develop, and up to 5 to 7 days after becoming sick.
+Most healthy adults may infect others beginning 1 to 2 days before symptoms develop, and up to 5 to 7 days after becoming sick.
 That means that you will be able to pass on the flu to someone else before you know you are sick, as well as while you are sick.

 • How common is the flu?

-On average, more than 12,200 people are hospitalized for flu-related complications each year, in Canada.
-Additionally, about 3,500 die on average per year due to flu complications.
+On average, more than 20,000 people are hospitalized for flu-related complications each year, in Canada.

 • Can I catch the same cold or flu twice?